Jhonny Rivera: Personal life

-At 17, he left the village Perez in Arabia - Pereira to Bogota where he lived a very difficult time getting any job but none maintained its economic situation, girlfriend went to live with where they had a son.
+At 17, he left Pereira to Bogotá, where he lived a very difficult time getting any job but none maintained its economic situation, girlfriend went to live with where they had a son.
 She left him to go to Spain and later his son was.
 He says were the most difficult moments of his life to trying to kill himself.
 He returned to his home in Pereira where he had the opportunity to write and record a song which sent him to success.
 Not seen him officially a couple but rumors have been involved in emotional situations.
 His son Andy Rivera returned from Spain and followed in his footsteps as a singer but in the urban genre, now built his own house which has horses, chariots andlujos.